I am Java programmer, blogger on http://javarevisited.blogspot.com and http://java67.com

 exploring the DevOps landscape

-Here is my list of things a Java developer should learn in 2020:
+Here is my list of things a Java developer should learn:

 Git and Github have been around some time and while I have used Git in past with Eclipse, but I am yet to become master of Git on the command line, and I am not alone